 Andrew Straus Head Coach

 Hey there!
-I’m Coach Andrew, Head Coach at Newhart Middle School for the 2020-2021 season.
-This is my 2nd season coaching with WeROCK and, after such an interesting first year, I had to come back for more.
+I’m Coach Andrew, Head Coach at Newhart Middle School for the 2021-2022 season.
+This is my 3rd season coaching with WeROCK and second as Head Coach.
 I love coaching and spending time with these amazing kiddos.
 Getting to know each of these kids, learning what they’re about and helping them see and achieve their goals is what I enjoy most about being part of the program.
-Last year’s virtual marathon was my first ever and I hope that this year’s race can be in person with all of the fanfare we all deserve.

 What’s my history with WeROCK?